 Q: If I get a federal grant to cover some of the expenses, am I still eligible for the Livestock Investment Grant?

 Q: What is the difference between an emerging farmer and a young beginning farmer?

-A: An emerging farmer includes historically underserved communities, such as, Black, Indigenous, and People of Color, immigrants, women, veterans, persons with disabilities, young and beginning farmers, LGBTQ+ farmers, and others.
-A beginning farmer, for this application, has farmed five years or less.
+A: An emerging farmer includes historically underserved communities, including Black, Indigenous, and People of Color, immigrants, women, veterans, persons with disabilities, young and beginning farmers, LGBTQ+ farmers, and others.
+A beginning farmer, for this application, has farmed ten years or less.
 We do not have a definition for young farmers.
 Based on these definitions a person who is a young/beginning farmer would also be considered an emerging farmer.